The Effects of Shading on Solar Panels

 So what’s the solution?
 The answer is either micro-inverters or power optimisers; these are DC-AC and DC-DC transformers respectively, and known collectively as Module Level Power Electronics (MLPE) systems.
 Essentially one is fitted behind each panel and it adjusts the panel voltage independently of the rest of the string.
 Each panel can then work optimally, even while all the panels share the same current – so the whole string isn’t affected by a low voltage on a single panel.

 The most well known micro-inverter systems are manufactured by Enphase while the most well known optimisers are manufactured by SolarEdge (for their own inverters) and by Tigo (for other makes of inverters).
 These systems are recommended by the majority of installers for situations where it is known that a property experiences shading – they will either be installed on every panel, or concentrated on those panels that will get specific shading (e.g. from a chimney or roof vent pipe).
 Optimisers aren’t cheap, typically costing 50% to 100% of the cost of a panel, so can increase the overall cost of an install massively.
-This significant extra cost is justified by the increase in generation that the optimisers produce.
+This significant extra cost is justified by the claim that the presence of optimisers reduces the lost generation.

 So What’s the Issue?